Raphaaal/fieldy/README.md

       - `./data/prsa/PRSADataset_labeled.pkl`

 - With the **raw CSVs**:
-1. Delete the Git Large File Storage pointers:
-      - `rm ./data/kdd/KDDDataset_ft.pkl`
-      - `rm ./data/kdd/KDDDataset_ft.pkl`
-      - `rm ./data/prsa/PRSADataset_labeled.pkl`
-2. To preprocess the KDD dataset, use `./dataset/kdd.ipynb`.
+1. To preprocess the KDD dataset, use `./dataset/kdd.ipynb`.
-3. To preprocess the PRSA dataset, you have nothing else to do, it will be automatically triggered.
+2. To preprocess the PRSA dataset, you have nothing else to do, it will be automatically triggered.

 ## Models training